-Innovation to protect the enviroment
+Innovation to protect the environment

-The KEP 145 project team pioneered the use of recharge wells to dispose of construction-derived water.
+The KEP 145 team pioneered the use of recharge wells to dispose of construction-derived water.
 The dewatering and recharge wells enabled the project team to complete an underground rail-dump station and conveyor tunnel that adhered to the local government’s very stringent environmental regulations.

 The team minimized the amount of water pumped and optimized the recharge system in the way that it sequenced construction, designed the dewatering wells, selected particular pumps, controlled clogging (by particulate matter, precipitation of hydroxides, and bacterial growth), and operated and maintained the entire system, which comprised:

 - 12 relay pumps

 - 4.3 miles (7 kilometers) of aboveground piping

 Kooragang is a 24-hour-a-day, 365-day-a-year operation that can receive, stockpile, and load coal on three ships simultaneously, and berth five ships at once.
 Port Waratah Coal Services exports the commodity through Kooragang from more than 30 mines in Australia’s Hunter Valley region.

 The most recent of our projects at Port Waratah, KEP 145, entailed expanding a coal-receiving facility and adding a new arrival rail track, three new departure rail tracks, and other facilities.
 The result: annual throughput capacity of 145 million metric tons at one of the world's largest coal-handling complexes.

 Australian coal exported through the Port Waratah complex goes primarily to Japan (about half), China, South Korea, and Taiwan.
 The coal fuels the economies of those nations and, in turn, benefits trading partners.